e-c-k-e-r/vall-e/docs/models.md

   * MaskGCT does it both pre and post
   * the test trainier actually degrades the output immensely when doing this
 * I'm sure I've seen a masked transformer not have CFG, but most of them seem to do.
-  * This helps the base AR+NAR tasks and provides CFG sampling for such tasks anyways.
+* ***Extreme*** care is required.

-## Embeddings
+## Embeddings (and Classifiers)

 The "magic" of subjugating a transformer for audio use lies within the ensemble of the embeddings.
-This is necessary as each piece of a sequence is fundamentally different, but a HF-compatible model can geta way with treating each sequence as separate ranges within a total token sequence.
+This is necessary as each piece of a sequence is fundamentally different, but a HF-compatible model can get away with treating each sequence as separate ranges within a total token sequence.

 While embeddings *can* be tied to the output head, testing showed that the model ***really*** does not like to do this, although my implementation could very well be flawed.

 With attention-based transformers, most embeddings can serve as a token itself and have the attention mechanism attend to it.
 Theoretically, there should be little to no functional differences between "tokenizing" an embedding, and summing a modifying embedding, but experimentation is needed for this assertion.

+### Classifiers

+Classifiers are the final output head / projection layer that processes the last hidden states of a model into a probability distribution for each token.

+Out of paranoia, each head is split for each macro-task (RVQ level) and an auxiliary head for tasks `stt` and `len`, even though the core half of the model's training was with a single output head.

 ### Text Embeddings

 The input text phonemes (or output for STT) are passed through an embedding head (`text`), similar to how a normal text LLM would.
 Nothing fancy is required, as it's very straightforward.

-Technically, due to how the audio embeddings are implemented, it's possible to offer "language specific" embeddings, rather than one unified IPA-based embedding + a language embedding (`lang`).
+Technically, due to how the audio embeddings are implemented, it's possible to offer "language specific" text embeddings, rather than one unified IPA-based embedding + a language embedding (`lang`).
-* Such an implementation *could* in fact inference from normal text rather than IPA phonemes.
+* Such an implementation *could* in fact inference from normal text rather than IPA phonemes, as language-specific pure text embeddings can be trained.

 These embeddings *could* instead be added on top of the input prompt embedding instead of serving as additional tasks (similar to injecting position embeddings), but additional experimentation is required to see if the model both can work under this and/or benefits from this.